TummyOnTrack/TummyOnTrack/README.md

 The following **required** functionality is completed:

 Login/Signup
-- [x ]	User can signup/login using username/password
+- [x]	User can signup/login using username/password
-- [ x]	New user can create an account and add one or more kids' profiles
+- [x]	New user can create an account and add one or more kids' profiles
-- [x ]	The current signed in user will be persisted across restarts
+- [x]	The current signed in user will be persisted across restarts

 Parent Role
 - [ ]	User(Parent role) can set daily target points for each child